aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### Different Widths on Table

-Table elements present several different properties that can affect how the widths of the overall table, as well as individual cells, are calculated.
+Table elements present numerous different properties that can affect how the widths of the overall table, as well as individual cells, are calculated.
 These are explained in detail in this article.

 - Preferred width on the table.
 - Preferred width on individual cells.